Slide background

 In addition to doing invaluable work at sea, ODA also works onshore to educate the public about the vital need for clean and healthy oceans.
 Through educational presentations at schools, expos, festivals, and dive clubs, we strive to inform people of all types and ages, raise their awareness about the plight of the oceans, and inspire them to join our efforts.
 ODA also reaches out to fishermen, restaurants, and the seafood community to enlighten them to these issues and seek to gain their commitment to becoming better stewards of the oceans.

-Please read our Mission, Vision, and Values – the underpinning of everything we do.
+Please check out our Mission, Vision, and Values – the underpinning of everything we do.